aipachakutiqwan/knowledge-rag/README.md

 ### 🌱  Create an environment and install dependencies

-Check out the **Managing dependencies** section of the Contributing guide to learn how to set up the environment and install dependencies.
+Check out the **Managing dependencies** section of the **Contributing** guide to learn how to set up the environment and install dependencies.

 ### 🌱 Setting up env variables

 You can use `.env` file for set the following enviromental variables.
 Create account in [Hugging Face](https://huggingface.co/settings/tokens) and get your token from [here](https://huggingface.co/settings/tokens).
 ```
-export HF_TOKEN="SET_YOUR_KEY_HERE" # Hugging Face token
+export HF_TOKEN="SET_YOUR_KEY_HERE"
 ```

 ## :pushpin: Version tools

-The project was implemented with the following versions:
+The project was developed and tested using the following key software versions:
 - python: 3.12
 - cuda: 12.4
 - torch: 2.6.0+cu124
 - torchvision: 0.21.0

-Run the following command to verify the versions:
+Use the following commands to confirm your installed versions match the required dependencies:
 ```
 nvidia-smi
 python -c "import torch; print(torch.__version__)"